-See the Aviation Safety Network website for information on aviation incidents in the Maldives.
+The Australian Government does not provide information on the safety of individual commercial airlines or flight paths.
+See instead the Aviation Safety Network website for information on aviation incidents in the Maldives.

 Please also refer to our air travel page for information about aviation safety and security.

-When you are in the Maldives, be aware that local laws and penalties, including ones that appear harsh by Australian standards, do apply to you.
-If you are arrested or jailed, the Australian Government will do what it can to help you but we can't get you out of trouble or out of jail.
-Research local laws before travelling.
+You are subject to the local laws of the Maldives, including ones that appear harsh by Australian standards.
+If you’re arrested or jailed, the Australian Government will do what it can to help you under our

 Penalties for drug offences, including possession, are severe and include mandatory prison sentences served in local jails.
 Possession of small quantities of illegal drugs (including 'soft' drugs) can be considered trafficking and can be punishable by life imprisonment.